 Alumni Spotlight: Andrea Dopico Cafarelli

 This year, Pacific Institute of Culinary Arts is celebrating its 20th anniversary of delivering unparalleled education, skills, and experience to students from over thirty-five different countries.
-It is unbelievable to us to see how in two decades, thousands upon thousands of graduates have made their mark internationally in culinary arts or baking and pastry arts, continually making us proud.
+It is unbelievable to us to see how in two decades, thousands of graduates have made their mark internationally in culinary arts or baking and pastry arts, continually making us proud.

 What was the one thing you learned and value most out of the whole Valrhona experience?